smilz0/Left4Bots/README.md

-# Left 4 Bots 2 (Alpha)
+# Left 4 Bots 2
 This is a complete rework of [Left 4 Bots (v1)](https://github.com/smilz0/Left4Bots/tree/V1).
 It has pretty much the same functionalities of the V1 but they have been improved, plus some new functionalities have been added.

-***Please note: this is an alpha version which is still in development.
-A few of new functionalities and some of the old ones are not implemented yet and it likely has bugs.***

-If you are uncomfortable with development versions or you simply don't like this new version, you can stick with the [Left 4 Bots (v1)](https://steamcommunity.com/sharedfiles/filedetails/?id=2279814689).

-***Also please note: the goal of Left 4 Bots has always been to make the survivor bots more human-like, not to turn them into super zombie killing machines.***
+***Please note: the goal of Left 4 Bots has always been to make the survivor bots more human-like, not to turn them into super zombie killing machines.***

 The addon gives them some functions that the vanilla AI was missing, like defib dead players, scavenge gascans, deadstop special intefected etc, so their combat capabilities are also improved but they can also fail and fu** things up, sometimes.
 But isn't this part of the human behavior? :stuck_out_tongue: